GLA:D NZ Certified Practitioners Courses 2020

 What has been the impact of GLA:D internationally?
 The GLA:D programme has been taken up in many countries including Canada, China, Australia and Switzerland.
 In 2019 GLA:D® won the Value-Based Health Care Prize, a prestigious, international prize, beating more than 170 other projects from all over the world.
 In all countries, it is a not-for-profit initiative hosted at a university, by leading OA clinician experts.
 Across the ditch, GLA:D has been very successful with 959 physiotherapists becoming GLA:D certified and 3,591 patients have entered the programme since January 2018 (https://gladaustralia.com.au/).Worldwide, more than 50,000 patients are registered in the GLA:D data registry.
 Results from Australia show on average people experience a 30% reduction in pain following the programme, as well a significant decrease in analgesic use and increase in quality of life.
 Furthermore, many people who were booked for joint replacement have postponed or cancelled their surgery after completing the programme.

 How to become a GLA:D NZ certified practitioner.
-We are hosting two (1½ day) GLA:D physiotherapy-trainers course in New Zealand.
+We are hosting two, hopefully three (1½ day) GLA:D physiotherapy-trainers course in New Zealand.